chrisho251/AI-Chatbot/docs/architecture/ARCHITECTURE.md

 **Related documents**
 - [../TECH_STACK.md](../TECH_STACK.md): every service, tool, model and database, with portability notes and compose profiles.
-- [../../plan.md](../../plan.md): the order in which the four lanes build and test the code.
 - [../MONITORING.md](../MONITORING.md): metrics, dashboards and how to maintain them.

 **Diagrams** (drawn with Archify; each HTML is interactive, with a PNG and its JSON source next to it in [diagrams/](diagrams/))